MondayHealth/scraper/README.md

     source .env

+You'll also need to set your bundler config with a private Oauth token for Github.
+To generate your own token, visit [this page](https://github.com/settings/tokens) and click "Generate new token", then run the following from the root folder:

+    bundle config --local github.com $PRIVATE_GEM_OAUTH_TOKEN:x-oauth-basic

 ## Rake Tasks for Loading Providers

 These can be run once the scrapers have finished outputting to CSV.